syncfusion-content/typescript-docs/TypeScript/RangeNavigator/User-Interactions.md

 * To render the Scrollbar in RangeNavigator, you need to enable `enableScrollbar` option.

-* `scrollRangeSettings` of  range navigator `start` and `end` value is used to set the minimum and maximum datasource value to be added in the rangenavigator.
+* `scrollRangeSettings` of  range navigator `start` and `end` value is used to set the minimum and maximum datasource value to be added in the range navigator.

 * Based on the scrollRangeSettings *start, end* value and dataSource *start, end* value scrollbar will be adjust.